chpmrc/django-easygeoip/README.rst

         ...
     )

-Then include its URLs (you can change the prefix `api` to whatever you want)
+Include its URLs (you can change the prefix `api` to whatever you want)
 ::

     url(r'^api/', include('easygeoip.urls_api', namespace="easygeoip")),